Senior Lecturer in Health & Social Care

 The University of Northampton’s Youth and Community Leadership MA degree welcomes applicants from those with a wide variety of educational qualifications, including undergraduate degrees as well as those who can demonstrate skills and experience gained through paid or voluntary roles with individuals or communities.

 Applicants should demonstrate:

-All offers of a place on the programme are subject to:
+All offers of a place on the youth and community leadership masters programme are subject to:

 For information on the scholarships available to you, please see our scholarships page.

 For more information about possible funding options, please visit our Fees and Funding pages.